-I’m a Gen-X woman who didn’t want to wait until retirement to actually enjoy life.
+I’m a Gen-X woman who didn’t want to wait until retirement to enjoy life — and didn’t want to spend midlife chasing trends, algorithms, or constant visibility just to make money online.

 Once I stopped treating Pinterest like social media, everything got easier.